 Safeguarding our children is a priority in every aspect of life at Heatherside Junior School.
-We follow all Government Guidelines including Keeping Children Safe in Education and details of how we ensure our children are safe and protected are given in our Child Protection Policy (The full version which contains staff contact details as well as information for staff on reporting procedures and signs and symptoms is available on request.)
+We follow all Government Guidelines including Keeping Children Safe in Education and details of how we ensure our children are safe and protected are given in our Child Protection Policy (The full version of which contains staff contact details as well as information for staff on reporting procedures and signs and symptoms is available on request.)

 Mrs Dunn is our Designated Safeguarding Lead (DSL)